-The Company also plans to commence its 'Western Expansion' strategy by re-entering historic drillholes in the western areas of the Project.
+The Company also plans to commence its 'Western Expansion' strategy by re-entering historic drillholes in the western areas of the Project, recently approved by the Department of the Interior, Bureau of Land Management (BLM), see ASX Announcement 5 October 2022.
 This may result in a significant increase in the block model grades and ultimately the product tonnages for the clastic zones, and also the new Mississippian units where there are little previous recorded assays.
+The Mississippian units in the western strategy have an average thickness of 142 metres, previously recorded in historical oil well drilling.
+Figure 5 shows the oil wells that were drilled into the Mississippian.